-The 2012 University of Waterloo Clean Snowmobile Team has chosen to build upon the platform employed by the 2011 Team.
-This platform consists on a 2009 Ski-Doo Renegade XP chassis combined with an Arctic Cat T660 Turbo engine.
+The 2013 University of Waterloo Clean Snowmobile Team has chosen to further develop the snowmobile platform employed in the 2012 Clean Snowmobile Competition.
+This design integrates an Arctic Cat T660 Turbo engine with a 2009 Ski-Doo Renegade XP chassis.
 This combination offers low-displacement efficiency under cruising conditions and significant power under full-throttle operation in a lightweight crossover chassis.
-Emissions are reduced through the use of a three-way catalytic converter, and noise is reduced through the turbocharger, the catalyst substrate, and an aluminium single-diffuser muffler.
+Emissions are reduced through the use of a three-way catalytic converter, and noise is reduced through the turbocharger, the catalyst substrate, and an aluminium singlediffuser muffler.
 Efforts to improve efficiency include the use of a lightweight lithium iron phosphate starting battery and an increased rear idler wheel diameter.